 Some LPAs are delegating decision making powers to senior officers to decide on planning applications jointly with senior committee members.
 For example:

-- Manchester City Council has delegated major planning decisions to its Chief Executive in collaboration with the chair and deputy chair of the planning committee32 - London Borough of Enfield are processing and consulting on existing and new planning applications, and issuing decisions using existing delegated powers33.
+Manchester City Council has delegated major planning decisions to its Chief Executive in collaboration with the chair and deputy chair of the planning committee32

 3.4.
 Virtual planning committees